ezsystems/docker-php/README.md

 For each php version there is an additional `-dev` flavour based on Node image, with additional tools for when you need to be able to login and work towards the installation.
 It contains tools like vim, git, xdebug, ... [and others](php/Dockerfile-dev).

+Tip: To customize Xdebug configuration you can use `XDEBUG_CONFIG` environment variable, check *Using an environment* variable section in [Xdebug](https://xdebug.org/docs/remote) documentation.

 ### Format version